 ‘New perspectives and practice: Insights from gamblers, treatment-providers, government, industry, community services, and academia’

-Our conference this year runs from Wednesday morning 21 November to Friday 23 November 2018.
+Our conference this year ran from Wednesday 21 November to Friday 23 November 2018.

 Michael J. A. Wohl

 The field of gambling studies has been remarkably silent on the impact of

 loyalty programs in the gambling industry.
 In this keynote address, I review the

 scant empirical literature with an aim to stimulate discussion and research